derekmorash/New-Portfolio/_posts/2016-01-20-HTML5-Canvas-Tag-Intro.md

 categories: work
 tags: html5 canvas-tag
 ---
 This is a walk through/tutorial on the basics of the HTML5 Canvas Tag.
 We will start by creating some simple shapes and then move on to some animation.
-To download the code and follow along you can check out the <a href="https://github.com/derekmorash/SchoolWork/tree/master/HTMLCanvasProject" target="blank">github repo here</a>.
+To download the code and follow along you can check out the <a href="https://github.com/derekmorash/SchoolWork/tree/master/HTMLCanvasProject" >github repo here</a>.

 ###Canvas Setup
 Start with a basic HTML5 document, in the body add your \<canvas\> tag.
 The tag will need at least three things; an id, a width, and a height.
 Like this: